AdnaneKhan/1622Compiler/README.md

  In addition to this nodes that represent parse errors have been added.
 This allows name analysis and type checking to continue in cases where pare errors were recovered from.

+ IR generation is unable to handle scopes with extended classes.

 Considerations:
 -----------------